 Give yourself a present (or two)

-Instead of giving in to temptation to toss your wedding ring in the trash, or lock it away where you’ll never see it again, we’re all in favor of using unwanted wedding jewelry to finance what you need.
-Or what you love.
+Avoid giving in to temptation to toss your wedding ring in the trash or lock it away where you’ll never see it again.
+We’re all in favor of using unwanted wedding jewelry to finance what you need or what you love.
 If that engagement ring has become an unpleasant reminder, you might want to trade it in for a luxury watch.
 Or sell off that Cartier Love Bracelet to get yourself a gorgeous Cartier Pearl & Diamond lariat.
 Click the button below to sell unwanted jewelry and watches for cash or store credit.